saisukesh04/MovieBytes/README.md

 * AppCompat, Constraint, Design, Palette

 ### How to work with the source code:
 This application uses [The Movie Database, TMDb](https://www.themoviedb.org/) API to serve the movie data.
-You must provide your own API key in order to build the app.
-After obtaining an API key, add to the "API_KEY" constant in the MainActivity.java file.